Puerto Ricans in World War I: Aftermath

 Some of the Puerto Ricans who served in World War I continued in the military and led distinguished careers, among them: Teófilo Marxuach, who retired in 1922 with the rank of Lieutenant Colonel, as a civilian worked as a civil engineer for the Department of Interior, Luis R. Esteves, who founded the Puerto Rico National Guard and retired in 1957 with the rank of Major General, Virgilio N. Cordero, the Battalion Commander of the 31st Infantry Regimentwho was named Regimental Commander of the 52nd Infantry Regiment of the new Filipino Army, thus becoming the first Puerto Rican to command a Filipino Army regiment.
 The Bataan Defense Force surrendered on April 9, 1942, and Cordero and his men underwent torture and humiliation during the Bataan Death March and nearly four years of captivity.
 Cordero was one of nearly 1,600 members of the 31st Infantry who were taken as prisoners.
 Half of these men perished while prisoners of the Japanese forces.
-Virgil R. Miller, who led the 442nd Regimental Combat Team in World War II, the most decorated unit in U.S. military history.
-After the Second World War he retired with the rank of Colonel, Frederick Lois Riefkohl retired in 1947 with the rank of Rear Admiral, His brother Rudolph W. Riefkohl retired with the rank of Colonel and went on to become the mayor of the town of Surfside, Florida and Pedro del Valle, the only Hispanic to have retired from the Marine Corps with the rank of Lieutenant General, served as the Commanding General of the U.S. 1st Marine Division during World War II and played an instrumental role in the defeat of the Japanese forces in Okinawa.
+Virgil R. Miller, who led the 442nd Regimental Combat Team in World War II, the most decorated unit in US military history.
+After the Second World War he retired with the rank of Colonel, Frederick Lois Riefkohl retired in 1947 with the rank of Rear Admiral, His brother Rudolph W. Riefkohl retired with the rank of Colonel and went on to become the mayor of the town of Surfside, Florida and Pedro del Valle, the only Hispanic to have retired from the Marine Corps with the rank of Lieutenant General, served as the Commanding General of the US 1st Marine Division during World War II and played an instrumental role in the defeat of the Japanese forces in Okinawa.
 Chief Gunner's Mate Joseph B. Aviles, Sr., who served in the United States Navy during the war, joined the United States Coast Guard in 1925, and was the first Hispanic to be promoted to Chief Petty Officer (March 27, 1943) in said branch of the military.
 Upon the outbreak of World War II, Aviles received a war-time promotion to Chief Warrant Officer (November 27, 1944), thus becoming the first Hispanic American to reach that level as well.